EnumerationSwift5.9.0

 Hasher

-to produce an integer hash value.protocol Identifiable
+to produce an integer hash value.protocol Identifiable<ID>

 A class of types whose instances hold the value of an entity with stable identity.